-1. What is the difference between the dog sled day and night trip?
+1. What is the difference between the dog sled day and evening trip?

-2. Where is the pick-up location for your trips?
-Can I come on my own transport?
+2. Can I come on my own transport?

 3. Can I bring children on the dog sled trip?

 As the activity might be demanding and strenuous for infants, and due to safety issues and the cold weather, it is not suitable for small children under the age of 14.

 We do offer special trips for children when the temperatures get warmer, and also the Husky Home Visit is suitable for children.